ISE-FIZKarlsruhe/Transraz/README.md

-# Transraz
+# TRANSRAZ

 [TRANSRAZ](https://www.fiz-karlsruhe.de/en/forschung/transraz) is an ongoing research project aiming at connecting heterogeneous historical data collections to an architectural 3D virtual research environment (VRE) using KGs.
 The overall goal is to enable the exploration of the historic city of Nuremberg in different time periods ranging from the Middle Ages to the 21st century.

-##Nuremberg Address Knowledge Graph
+## Nuremberg Address Knowledge Graph

-This repository contains esources of an ongoing work introduced by the poster paper:
+This repository contains resources of ongoing work introduced by the poster paper:
 ```
 Oleksandra Bruns, Tabea Tietz, Mehdi Ben Chaabane, Manuel Portz, Felix Xiong, Harald Sack (2021).
 The Nuremberg Address Knowledge Graph.
 Submitted to ESWC 2021 Poster&Demos.